Hanny0224/Izakaya/README.md

 ## Images

-The images were downloaded from the restuarant's Facebook, not officially provided my the owner.
+The images were downloaded from the restaurant's Facebook, not officially provided by the owner.